-Marine transportation Segment Margin for the first six months of 2021 decreased \$21.6 million, or 58%, from the first six months of 2020.
-This decrease is primarily attributable to lower utilization and day rates in our inland business during the 2021 Quarter and lower rates in our offshore barge operation, including our M/T American Phoenix tanker.
-We expect to see continued pressure on our utilization, and to an extent, the spot rates in our inland business as Midwest and Gulf Coast refineries have continued to run at lower utilization rates to better align with overall demand as a result of Covid-19 and the current operating environment.
-We have continued to enter into short term contracts (less than a year) in both the inland and offshore markets because we believe the day rates currently being offered by the market have yet to fully recover from their cyclical lows.
-We also re-contracted our M/T American Phoenix tanker beginning in the 2021 Quarter for one year, but at a lower rate than our previous long-term contract that ended during the second half of 2020.
+Marine transportation Segment Margin for the first nine months of 2021 decreased \$28.1 million, or 53%, from the first nine months of 2020.
+This decrease is primarily attributable to lower utilization and day rates in our inland business during the 2021 Quarter and lower day rates in our offshore barge operation, including our M/T American Phoenix tanker.
+We expect to see continued pressure on our utilization and spot rates in our inland business as Midwest and Gulf Coast refineries have continued to run at lower utilization rates to better align with overall demand as a result of Covid-19 and the current operating environment.
+During 2020, our M/T American Phoenix received a higher day rate under its historical five year term contract that ended on September 30, 2020 compared to its shorter term contracts it operated under during 2021.
+The M/T American Phoenix is currently contracted through the first quarter of 2022 with an investment grade refining company.
+We have continued to enter into short term contracts (less than a year) in both the inland and offshore markets because we believe the day rates currently being offered by the market have yet to fully recover.